 Is there a limit to how much tax relief you can receive?

-All pension funds contributions are limited to the annual allowance i.e. if you or your employer or a combination of the two pay in too much (currently £40,000), you face tax penalties.
+All pension fund contributions are limited to the annual allowance i.e. if you or your employer or a combination of the two pay in too much (currently £60,000.00 pa), you may face tax penalties.

 Company Pension Scheme Tax Relief

 - Many company pension schemes collect your own private contributions to the pension scheme from your pay by payroll deduction.

 - Gross Pay: Your contributions are deducted from your gross pay in your payslip before any tax is calculated on your earnings.
 This means that you instantly receive tax relief by technically reducing the amount you earned that month and tax you pay.
 If you pay £100 via Gross Pay Deduction, £100 is credited to your pension.
 There is no additional 20% or higher rate tax refund that has to be worked out as you instantly got tax relief by having a lower salary that month and paying less tax.